9 Simple Easy To Use WordPress Plugins You Need For Your New Blog

 In my opinion, this is the most important plugin you will have.
 It is crucial we keep our sites safe, this plugin does the heavy work for you.

-Wordfence Security Plugin also offers malware scan, login security, live traffic monitoring, and more.
-The plugin lets you monitor all your traffic in real-time including robots, humans, 404 errors, logins, logouts, etc.
+Wordfence Security Plugin also offers malware scans, login security, live traffic monitoring, and more.
+The plugin lets you monitor all your traffic in real time including robots, humans, 404 errors, logins, logouts, etc.

 Needless to say, it does a lot for free.
 You can download it here: Wordfence Security